dyliu41/dyliu41.github.io/index.md

         <section id="about" class="bg-white rounded-xl shadow-lg p-6 mb-8">
             <h2 class="text-2xl font-semibold text-gray-800 border-b pb-2 mb-4">About</h2>
             <p class="text-gray-700 leading-relaxed">
-                As a Bachelor of Science in Public Affairs student at Indiana University, I am deeply committed to a career at the intersection of law, policy, and national security.
-My coursework in Law and Public Policy, coupled with a minor in Economics, provides a strong foundation for analyzing complex strategic issues.
-I am an active Executive Board Member of the Alexander Hamilton Society, where I engage with pressing foreign policy and national security debates.
+                I am pursuing a Bachelor of Science in Public Affairs at Indiana University, majoring in Law and Public Policy with a minor in International Relations.
+My academic and professional interests lay in the areas of U.S. foreign policy, national security, and Mainland Chinese domestic policy via their impact on global security and relations.
             </p>
             <p class="text-gray-700 leading-relaxed mt-4">
-                My passion for US-China relations and space policy drives my professional interests, and I am focused on leveraging policy tools to address geopolitical challenges.
-Beyond academics, I am a dedicated classical musician, balancing my rigorous studies with the discipline of piano and orchestra.
-I am preparing for the LSAT and plan to pursue a J.D. with a focus on National Security Law, with a long-term goal of contributing to U.S. strategic policy.
+                With firsthand experience in Taiwan and Mainland China, I bring a practical understanding of the region’s political and security challenges.
+I am committed to research that strengthens U.S. grand defense strategy and alliances, advocating for the international recognition of the Republic of China on Taiwan, and promoting democratic resiliency in the Indo-Pacific.
             </p>
         </section>